SauronClaus/FCT/Characters/readMe.txt

 22. Signature Weapon- Thor's got Mjolnir, Edelgard's got Aymr, and Thanos has his Infinity Gauntlet.
 Any items in here should correspond with an Artifact in artifacts.

 Alright so other important notes:
 - If you can't find the info on somebody, no worries, just leave the line blank.
 I can spin around later and check it out if need be.
+It's very important that the line exists though- screws up the code if it doesn't.
 - If adding someone, no commas, line breaks, or "|" in their names.
 - Be fair when ranking someone- having a niche character nobody's ever heard of multiple days in a row is no fun for anyone.
 - Submit merge requests and I'll try to figure out how that works?
 We'll see.
 Never collabed with people over GitHub before.